Arctic Terrestrial Biology

-Factors and interactions shaping the Arctic terrestrial ecosystem, including environmental physical characteristics, origin and development through time are explained.
-Habitat types typical for the Arctic (glacial and periglacial) are presented and threats to the system including climate change and pollution adressed.
+Factors and interactions shaping the Arctic terrestrial ecosystem, including environmental physical characteristics, origin, and development through time are explained.
+Habitat types typical for the Arctic (glacial and periglacial) are presented and threats to the system including climate change and pollution addressed.

 Each subject is covered in depth and with references to current literature.
 Information on Arctic organism groups is structured following taxonomic groups.
-Links between related topics and to explanatory boxes or additional material, connect the chapter with each other and the resource section.
+Links between related topics and to explanatory boxes or additional material connect the chapters with each other and with the resource section.

 The area covered